bstiel/airpollutionpi/README.md

 Datalake
 --------

-Datalake is a general-purpose IoT timeseries storage service, available at https://datalake.ninja
+Datalake is a general-purpose IoT timeseries storage service.

+The datalake service is also open-source and available at [https://github.com/bstiel/datalake](https://github.com/bstiel/datalake).

 Client